Pieter-Cawood/Reinforcement-Learning/README.md

 - [24] : NLE stat   <br>
 - [25] : NLE stat  <br>

-To avoid overfitting, I am only trying x & y coords, Score, Hp devided by MaxXp, and Hunger level
+To avoid overfitting, I am only trying x & y coords, Hp devided by MaxXp, and Hunger level  (Considered score, but I think that's an intrinsic reward.)

 #### Observations are not normalized
 Due to the symbollic representation, the observations should not be normalized.